auth0/docs/articles/users/guides/impersonate-users-using-the-dashboard.md

 A popup displays the URL to be used in order to impersonate the user.
 You can choose either to copy the URL into the clipboard (white button) or open it in a separate browser tab/window (blue button).

-3. You can copy the URL into the clipboard (white button) or open the URL in a separate browser tab/window (blue button).
+3. Copy the URL into the clipboard (white button) or open the URL in a separate browser tab/window (blue button).

 ![Impersonate a User](/media/articles/user-profile/user3.png)